Cody Bellinger Player Props: Cubs vs. Brewers

 - Bellinger hit .208 with 27 doubles, three triples, 19 home runs and 38 walks.

-- Bellinger had a hit in 73 of 147 games a year ago, with multiple hits in 27 of those games.
+- Bellinger got a hit in 49.7% of his 147 games last season, with at least two hits in 18.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.